Easy Sweet Refrigerator Pickles

 Let’s make some easy sweet refrigerator pickles!

 Before you start, it helps to have a friend in the kitchen.
-My favorite culinary companion is my cat Rue.
+My favorite culinary companion is my cat Bones.
 She’s lost her toy under the stove.
 Again.

 I stopped by a local farmstand and picked up some pickling cucumbers, which are small with thin skin, along with an onion, green pepper, and bunch of fresh dill.
 After slicing up the cucumbers, onion, pepper, and celery I tossed them together with a tablespoon of salt in a colander and set it to “sweat” in the sink for an hour.
 The salt draws out the liquid in the vegetables, so they’ll be able to suck up more brine once they’re in the jar.

 While the salt was doing its thing, I washed and sterilized my jars and prepared the vinegar mixture.
 Since these are sweet pickles, sugar is whisked into the vinegar until it’s completely dissolved (don’t skip this step – whisk until it’s smooth!) and then a tablespoon of mustard seeds is added to the mix.
 All I had were black mustard seeds, but yellow works great, too.

 To fill the jars, add a heaping spoonful of the cucumber mixture, then tuck a few pieces of fresh dill along the sides of the jar.
 Not only will it give your pickles a bit of that classic dill flavor, but the delicate fronds look beautiful outside the jar.
 Add more of the cucumber mixture, making sure to pack it in pretty good.